timblair/restful-memcached/README.markdown

 ## Usage

-Start the app:
+Start the app using [Shotgun](http://github.com/rtomayko/shotgun) (or `rackup` if you prefer):

-	ruby restmc.rb
+	shotgun config.ru

-This will start a webserver running on `localhost:4567` talking to a memcached instance on `localhost:11211` which maps the following HTTP request types to memcached commands:
+This will start a webserver running on `localhost:9393` talking to a memcached instance on `localhost:11211` which maps the following HTTP request types to memcached commands:

 	GET    -> get
 	POST   -> add